devconcept/multer-gridfs-storage/README.md

 This event is only triggered once.

-#### Event: `'connectionFailed'`

-This event is emitted when the connection could not be opened.

-*Event arguments*

- - err: The connection error

-This event only triggers once.
-Only one of `connection` or `connectionFailed ` will be fired.

 #### Event: `'file'`

 This event is emitted every time a new file is stored in the db.